iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   );
   ```

 * Name of the `treeEvents` prop was changed to `eventsHandler` to make it clearer.
-Typical mitigation:
+Typical migration:

   **Before:**